NihatBabayev/recommender/README.md

 ### Prerequisites

-Make sure you have the following installed:
+Make sure you have the following libraries installed:

-- Python 3.x
 - `fastapi`
 - `pandas`
 - `numpy`